collapsinghierarchy/nt-backend-wrtc/README.md

 ## License

-TODO
+Apache License Version 2.0,

 ---

 ## FAQ

 * **Why 4‑digit codes?** Small UX footprint.
-The store reclaims expired slots and prevents reuse during TTL; expand to 6 digits by changing one modulus/format string.
+The store reclaims expired slots and prevents reuse during TTL; expand to 6 digits by changing one modulus/format string; Not relevant for security.
 * **Do I need telemetry frames?** No; they only enrich metrics (`time_to_first`).
 * **Why not JWT/auth now?** Kept minimal by design; can be added behind a proxy or via middleware with little surface change.